What the NUT wants:

 - Funding in Wales – an end to the funding gap.

 National Funding Formula in England

 The Government is pressing ahead with its National Funding Formula (NFF) for schools following a first stage consultation earlier this year, though the new arrangements will not come into place until April 2018 rather than April 2017 as the Government originally planned.
-We don’t know when the second stage consultation, read the NUT's full reaction to Justine Greening's funding statement.
+With regard to the second stage consultation, read the NUT's full reaction to Justine Greening's funding statement.